donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 1. A persistent identifier (PID) of the published manuscript (typically, a digital object identifier; DOI).
 (A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.)
 2. PubMed identifier (PMID) of the published manuscript

 TBD: Does the PMID add sufficient information if we also have a PID?
+See https://github.com/Donders-Institute/donders-institute.github.io/issues/11

 #### 9.2.4	Contributors to the publication